thibaut-neoledge/azure-docs.fr-fr/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-upload-data-blob-storage.md

 <!-- Anchors. -->
-[Installation de la bibliothèque du client de stockage]: #install-storage-client
-[Mise à jour de l'application cliente pour capturer des images]: #add-select-images
-[Installation du client de stockage dans le projet de service mobile]: #storage-client-server
-[Mise à jour de la définition TodoItem dans le modèle de données]: #update-data-model
-[Mise à jour du contrôleur de table pour générer une signature d'accès partagé]: #update-scripts
-[Téléchargement des images pour tester l'application]: #test
+[Install the Storage Client library]: #install-storage-client
+[Update the client app to capture images]: #add-select-images
+[Install the storage client in the mobile service project]: #storage-client-server
+[Update the TodoItem definition in the data model]: #update-data-model
+[Update the table controller to generate an SAS]: #update-scripts
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->
-[2]: ./media/mobile-services-dotnet-backend-windows-store-dotnet-upload-data-blob-storage/mobile-add-storage-nuget-package-dotnet.png

 <!-- URLs. -->
 [Send email from Mobile Services with SendGrid]: store-sendgrid-mobile-services-send-email-scripts.md